pywood21/po_mfa_2023/README.md

 2. Graphical processing unit for semantic segmentation tasks (if pretrained model is already prepared, this is not necessary)
 3. single crystal Xray diffractometer

-Details of the apparatus we used (manufactures, experimental conditions, etc.) are described in our paper (add external link).
-Details of the experimental procedure is well documented in our previous work (see [our_paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0277616)).
+Details of the apparatus we used (manufactures, experimental conditions, etc.) are described in our paper (see [our_paper](https://doi.org/10.1007/s10570-023-05351-0)).
+Details of the experimental procedure is well documented in our previous work (see [our_previous_paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0277616)).

 &nbsp;